-As of May 30th, 2012, the first major expansion pack titled "Red" was released on Steam for PC and Mac platforms.
-The additional content includes a slew of new content for both single-player and multiplayer modes.
-Along with new maps, missions and units is the all-new co-op, local multiplayer and gameplay modifying modes.
+On May 30th, 2012, the first major expansion pack, titled "Red", was released via Steam for PC and Mac platforms.
+The additional content includes new content for both single-player and multiplayer modes.
+As well as new maps, missions, and units; the expansion also includes co-op, local multiplayer, and gameplay modifying modes.

 New features introduced in Frozen Synapse: Red include:

 - Hotseat Mode, a local multiplayer mode in which two players can play against each other on one machine.